mcfoxlegacy/visual_condition_builder/README.md

 Param | Description
 --- | ----
-label | Label of the field, if not informed, will search in the file.yml (ver i18n) type | Type of the field.
+label | Label of the field, if not informed, will search in the visual_condition_builder.*.yml. (default: param name) type | Type of the field.
 Responsible for defining how the values will be inserted (DatePicker, Numeric Mask, ...) operators | Defines which operators you want to use, if not informed, the default operators will be used values | Sets the default values for this field, restricting the user to those values.